 Great!
 Glad we could point that out for you.
 If you do purchase it we would be grateful if you could do it through the link in this post.
 It doesn’t cost you any extra but does earn us a small affiliate commission.
 Best of luck learning Thai.
 Take care and have a great day!

 I took three years of German in high school and two years in college.
 I’m headed to Munich next year and will definitely be brushing up on my German.
 Programs and books are great helpers, but there is no substitute for interacting with a native speaker.
 I worked with two guys years ago who taught each other to speak fluent Spanish and English respectively while working on the line.
 It make their working hours pass much faster.
 Also, some language learners have high affective filters (so named by Stephen Krashen) that makes it harder to learn language.
-Certain setting and… Read more »
+Certain setting and situations help lower the affective filter, thus making the learning of language more authentic and retention of speaking ability more likely.

 Completely agree.
 Interaction with a native speaker is one of the best ways to reinforce what you have learned through self study.
 We try to practice with our Thai friends whenever we are out and about.
 Thanks for sharing.